SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Subclassing
 -----------

-You can subclass any class that can be accessed in the current access context.
+You can subclass any class
+that was defined in the same module and that can be accessed in the current access context.
+You can also subclass any open class from a different module.
 A subclass can't have a higher access level than its superclass --- for example, you can't write a public subclass of an internal superclass.

+In addition,
-In addition, you can override any class member (method, property, initializer, or subscript) that is visible in a certain access context.
+for classes that were defined in the same module, you can override any class member
+(method, property, initializer, or subscript) that is visible in a certain access context.

-..
-XXX The above comments are wrong --- you can only override stuff that was marked 'open' in the superclass declaration.
+For classes that were defined in another module, you can override any open class member.

 An override can make an inherited class member more accessible than its superclass version.
 In the example below, class ``A`` is a public class with a file-private method called ``someMethod()``.